orangejuice/blog/data/activity/book-泥土就在我身旁-苇岸日记（上中下）-2020/record.en.md

 date: 2022-06-13 16:29:46+08:00
 douban:
   rating: 8.5
-  subtitle: Edited by Reed Shore, Feng Qiuzi / 2020 / Guangxi Normal University Press
+  subtitle: Edited by Feng Qiuzi / 2020 / Guangxi Normal University Press
 ---

-Via Twitter, Tingyun commented, 'Some people, like Reed Shore, can realize early on the essence of seeking 'the shortest path to the core of things'.
-They simplify life and continue down the path held by their hearts...'
+Via Twitter Tingyun, some people, like Reed Bank, have long been aware of the essence of finding 'the shortest path to the core of things'—simplifying life and following the heart's persistence all the way...